logo

 The number of stitches used depends on whether it is a continuous stitch or several individual ones.
 Generally, 6-8 layers of tissue are sutured, which may require 10 to 15 individual stitches per layer, depending on the technique used.

-Vacuum delivery comes under the third category of deliveries where some medical intervention is needed.
+Vacuum delivery is the third category of deliveries in which some medical intervention is needed.
 Let's understand it better.

 Content Banner

 Complications of vacuum delivery can include mild swelling or bruising of the baby's scalp.
 This typically resolves in a few days.
-For the mother, small tears may occur, often requiring 2-5 stitches.
+Small tears may occur for the mother, often requiring 2-5 stitches.

-Forceps delivery also comes under the third category where some medical intervention is needed.
+Forceps delivery also falls into the third category where some medical intervention is needed.
 Here is what you can expect.

 Content Banner